nus-cs2113-AY2223S2/ip/docs/README.md

 - `todo charge phone`

 ### Adding deadline task: `deadline` [task] `/by` [date]
-Adds a deadline task to the task list. </br> A task type of deadline only keeps track of:
+Adds a deadline task to the task list. <br> A task type of deadline only keeps track of:
 - Task name
 - Status of task: done or not done
 - Date to be tagged with task